 There are plenty of benefits to having a heater in your betta’s tank.
 Not only is it an essential care item for them, but it keeps them healthy and lively which provides them with a better quality of life.

 The pros outweigh the cons.
 Problems with heaters are usually down to the type of heater itself, and not the effects it has on a betta fish’s health.
 Poorly manufactured heaters can break easily, but nearly every type of heater can malfunction if it has not been used correctly, dropped, or if the element is broken.
+Nearly all these risks can be avoided by purchasing a good-quality heater from a reputable supplier or brand.

 This adds another benefit to having your betta in a tank rather than spherical aquaria.
 If the heater does malfunction, a larger tank allows you to have a bit more time before noticing something may be wrong with the water temperature.
 If a heater malfunctions in a bowl or vase, the water may become overly hot or cold in a matter of minutes.